audiusGmbH/speedtest-container/README.md

 - Running speedtests with LibreSpeed
 - No barrier for users
 - As simple as possible
-- Container should also with for the packet loss test
+- Container should also work with for the packet loss test

 All images are based on Alpine.
 Usually TCP port 80 is exposed.